Dotsie Bausch

-Dorothy Lee "Dotsie" Bausch is an American cyclist, Olympic silver medalist, advocate, speaker, and the executive director of the nonprofit, Switch4Good.
-She is the founder of two nonprofits.
+Dorothy Lee "Dotsie" Bausch is an American former cyclist and Olympic silver medalist.
+She is also the executive director of the nonprofit Switch4Good.

 Early life

 Bausch grew up in Kentucky and graduated from Villanova University with a degree in journalism.

 At 26 years old, toward the end of her therapy work, her therapist encouraged her to move her body again, choosing a physical activity that was not attached to a goal of fitness or weight loss.
 She chose cycling.

-Careers
+Career

 Bausch was featured in the 2015 documentary Personal Gold: An Underdog Story and the 2017 documentary The Game Changers.

 Switch4Good is an athlete-driven nonprofit working toward a dairy-free future.
 The organization employs athlete stories with scientific research and outreach to help others "live better and do more" by avoiding dairy.